Beware Of Traps When Selling Your Home

 How so?
-Well, an example of a loss is when you sell your property and buy a home worth the same amount – you’ve actually lost money!
+An example of a loss is when you sell your property and buy a home worth the same amount – you’ve lost money!
 The fees associated with selling and purchasing can turn a profit or neutral position into a loss.

-Depending on your reasons for selling a negative position from the sale and purchasing another home may not bother you.
+Depending on your reasons for selling, an unfavourable position from the sale and purchasing another home may not bother you.
 However, for some homeowners unaware of the traps to selling their most important asset, this blog post is for you.

 Most Homeowners Sell Every 8 Years

-Eventually, most homeowners do sell to upsize, downsize, or move to another location.
+Eventually, most homeowners sell to upsize, downsize, or move to another location.

-There are many factors that influence the decision to stay rather and sell and buy another home and they include:
+Many factors influence the decision to stay rather than sell and buy another home, and they include the following:

 - Job Status